lvcabral/brs-engine/README.md

 ### Web Applications

-This repository has has a sample web application you can build and install ([learn how](docs/integrating.md)), but if you just want to use the simulation engine, not installing or downloading anything, try one of the web applications below:
+This repository provides a sample web application you can build and run ([learn how](docs/integrating.md)), but if you just want to use the simulation engine, not installing or downloading anything, try one of the web applications below:

 - **BrightScript TV** - Run full Roku games and apps in your browser: <https://lvcabral.com/brs>
 - **brsFiddle** - BrightScript playground to test and share code with others: <http://brsFiddle.net>